 It’s always a good idea to quit smoking.
 Nicotine is a mild stimulant that affects your central nervous system.
 Quitting smoking also helps lower your risk for other serious health problems.

-Talk to your doctor if you’re on a stimulant medication, such as an amphetamine, and develop muscle twitching.
+Talk with your doctor if you’re on a stimulant medication, like an amphetamine, and develop muscle twitching.
 Your doctor may be able to prescribe another medication that doesn’t cause twitching.